nodejs/modules/GOVERNANCE.md

 The Team may invite persons or representatives from certain projects to participate in a non-voting capacity.

+Decisions in meetings are made via the [Consensus Seeking Process](#Consensus-Seeking-Process) and require a quorum of 50% of Active Members.

 The moderator is responsible for summarizing the discussion of each agenda item and sends it as a pull request after the meeting.